Technology

 • Cost: $30-200+ (usually one-time or annual)

+Divi.
 All-in-one theme and builder by Elegant Themes.
-Comes with visual page builder built-in.
+Comes with a visual page builder built-in.
 Large community and extensive documentation.
 Annual or lifetime license.

-Marketplace with thousands of themes for specific niches (real estate, restaurants, portfolios, etc.).
-One-time purchase but support expires after 6-12 months.
+ThemeForest themes.
+Marketplace with thousands of themes for specific niches (real estate, restaurants, portfolios, and more).
+One-time purchase but support expires after 6 to 12 months.

 Page builders are plugins (or built-in tools) that let you design pages visually by dragging and dropping elements.
-They've revolutionized WordPress, making it accessible to non-developers.
+They’ve made WordPress accessible to non-developers.

 Gutenberg Free (built-in) Easy Simple sites, beginners

-Elementor Free / $59+/year Easy-Medium Most users, visual design
+Elementor Free / $59+/year Easy to medium Most users, visual design

 Divi $89/year or $249 lifetime Medium Designers, agencies